ahnpj/security-operations-workflows/endpoint-triage-and-host-analysis/powershell-windows-endpoint-triage-and-system-inspection/workflow-execution.md

 This constraint is intentional and reflects realistic incident response conditions where analysts may be limited to built-in administrative tooling, remote shell access, or restricted execution environments.
 By relying exclusively on native cmdlets and object-based output, the workflow execution demonstrates how meaningful investigative conclusions can still be reached using core operating system telemetry alone.

 A secondary objective is to strengthen familiarity with PowerShell as an investigation language rather than treating it purely as an administrative scripting tool.
 Concepts such as object inspection, filtering, sorting, property expansion, and conditional logic are applied in ways that directly support investigative decision-making and evidence validation rather than system configuration tasks.

+#### ▶ Purpose

+The purpose of this execution is to demonstrate a structured PowerShell-driven endpoint triage routine that answers core investigative questions:

+- What is running on the host, and from where?
+- What files and directories contain suspicious artifacts?
+- What network connections exist, and which processes own them?
+- What services or startup mechanisms suggest persistence?
+- What artifacts require integrity validation (hashing) or deeper follow-up?

+This execution emphasizes evidence collection, correlation, and validation using only built-in PowerShell capabilities in constrained response conditions.

+#### ▶ Analyst Focus

+The analyst focus during this execution is on building a defensible host-level assessment using PowerShell object pipelines and native telemetry sources.
+This includes:

+- Enumerating files and processes to identify suspicious execution paths and artifacts
+- Correlating network connections to owning processes for exposure validation
+- Reviewing services and registry auto-start locations for persistence indicators
+- Hashing artifacts to support integrity verification and change detection
+- Using remote execution patterns (`Invoke-Command`) to scale triage across endpoints

+The execution reflects how SOC analysts and incident responders perform rapid endpoint triage when tooling is limited and decisions must be based on direct host evidence.

+---

 ### What This Workflow Demonstrates